nicklockwood/Sprinter/README.md

 * Encapsulated error handling, which will crash in development but fail gracefully in production
 * Thread-safe caching of `FormatString` instances for better performance

-This is just an example approach, but it should work for most typical use cases.
+This is just an example approach, but it should work for most use cases.